-One Page Strategy is a simple yet powerful strategy management tool, useful to set the initiatives long term strategy.
+One Page Strategy is a simple yet powerful strategy management tool, useful to set the social enterprise's long-term strategy.

-Moreover, One Page Strategy is an effective way of creating a strategic plan which is short (one page), clear, simple, feasible, measurable and applicable in diverse settings.
+Moreover, the One Page Strategy is an effective way of creating a strategic plan which is short (one page), clear, simple, feasible, measurable and applicable in diverse settings.